threefoldtecharchive/rivine-UI/doc/Structure.md

 Contains all the javascript files that aren't plugin specific and make up the functionality of the general UI.
 In this immediate folder level, there's:

-* `getSia.js` - ran upon the command `npm install`, downloads a Sia release to use.
+* `getRivine.js` - ran upon the command `npm install`, downloads a Rivine release to use.
 It's mostly useful to automatically get said release onto a TravisCI server.
-Otherwise, users generally shouldn't be using this file to download Sia for security purposes.
+Otherwise, users generally shouldn't be using this file to download Rivine for security purposes.
 * `mainjs/` - Contains any logic related to the main process, [a concept of electron's](https://github.com/atom/electron/blob/master/docs/tutorial/quick-start.md#differences-between-main-process-and-renderer-process).
   It's mostly startup logic.